paralympics/sdms-user-guide/CONTRIBUTING.md

 **6. Submit your changes for review**

 When you go to the repository on GitHub, there will be a `Compare & pull request` button.
-Click that button to compare changes across the two branches to analyze if your changes will be automatically merged.
+Click that button to compare changes across the two branches to analyse if your changes will be automatically merged.

 <figure>
     <img class="github-screenshot center" src="_img/inline/github-compare-and-pull-request.png" alt="Compare">